MicrosoftDocs/memdocs/memdocs/intune/apps/apps-supported-intune-apps.md

 - Enabling app protection without requiring enrollment
 - Enabling app protection on devices managed with third-party Unified Endpoint Management solutions

-In addition to supporting the core Intune App Protection Policy settings, apps are also capable of supporting advanced App Protection Policy and App Configuration Policy settings.
+In addition to supporting the core App Protection Policy settings, apps are also capable of supporting **advanced App Protection Policy and App Configuration Policy** settings.
 These settings require app investment:

 - App Configuration Policies can be used by apps to customize app behavior and/or App Protection Policy settings.
 - On enrolled devices, managed apps can leverage *org allowed accounts mode* to require sign-in with a specific identity and disable multi-identity functionality.